vc3-project/vc3-builder/README.md

 `<repository\>/images/singularity`, where repository is specified by the `--repository` option.
 If the image is not file, but starts with `docker://` or `shub://`, it is downloaded from the corresponding image repository.

+For the `docker` type, if the image specification does not begin with `docker://`, it is considered as a file to be downloaded from `<repository\>/images/singularity`, otherwise it is considered as tag to be downloaded from the docker repository configured at the host (usually `docker.io`).

+In addition for the `docker` type, when `drop-priviliges:1` is used, the `uid` and `gid` of the user running the builder are used for the user running the image, creating users and groups if necessary.
+This is necessary, for example, to allow the `--mount` option to work in distributed filesystem.
+Otherwise, files in the distributed filesystem would be accessed using the default docker user `root`, which most likely would yield a permissions error.

 #### Recipes bits-and-pieces